ClevelandHenry22/Secure-File-Vault/README.md

 ```
 python secure_file_vault.py --generate-key --key-file vault.key
 ```

--*Creates a brand-new Fernet key and stores it safely in `vault.key`*.
+-*Creates a brand-new Fernet Key and stores it safely in `vault.key`.*

 ---

 ###  Encrypt a file